OctopusDeploy/blog/blog/2018-10/oracle-database-using-redgate/index.md

 ![](redgate_summary.png "width=500")

-When it is finished hooking up all the bail and twine behinds the scenes we can see there are four changes to check in.
+When it is finished hooking up all the bail and twine behind the scenes we can see there are four changes to check in.

 ![](redgate_project_summary.png "width=500")

 When I click on the big arrow I am presented with a summary screen.
-Those of you who have used Redgate's SQL Source Control, this should look very familiar.
+For those of you who have used Redgate's SQL Source Control, this should look very familiar.

 ![](redgate_commit_changes_summary.png "width=500")